jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Over the coming year, we will continue to iterate and develop our processes to further reduce the risk of ransomware impact on our environment.
 How we can build resilience
 against ransomware
-Our approach aims to ensure that our internal products, services, and teamsincluding those supporting our customerswill be best positioned to defend against ransomware attacks today and in the future.
+Our approach aims to ensure that our internal products, services, and teams—including those supporting our customers—will be best positioned to defend against ransomware attacks today and in the future.
-To optimize resilience, we conducted an internal assessment using the National Institute of Standards and Technologys published framework for managing the risk of ransomware (NIST.IR.8374\).
+To optimize resilience, we conducted an internal assessment using the National Institute of Standards and Technology’s published framework for managing the risk of ransomware (NIST.IR.8374\).
 Based on the results, and in conjunction with data and observations of real\-world human\-operated ransomware, we have